 If you are living in a cooler climate such as the South Island, you will want to start sowing your seed indoors in July.
 Because Auckland is warmer for an extended season, you can start sowing your tomato seed in mid-to-late August.

-Keep the seeds in a warm place until they germinate, then move them to a full sunny position when they start sprouting, making sure that the soil is slightly moist at all times.
+Keep the seeds in a warm place until they germinate, then move them to a position in full sun, making sure that the soil is slightly moist at all times.

-Once the plant has two to three pairs of true leaves, plant out into larger pots, or in the garden once temperatures have risen in mid-spring.
+Once the plants have two to three pairs of true leaves, plant out into larger pots, or into the garden once temperatures have risen in mid-spring.